-While its formatting options are less powerful than some other platforms, Google Docs offers all of the essentials that you need: customizable headers and footers, section breaks, page numbers, bookmarks, and much more.
+While its formatting options are less powerful than some other platforms, Google Docs offers all of the essentials that you need as a solid get-things-started book formatting platform, including customizable headers and footers, section breaks, page numbers, bookmarks, and much more.

 If you’re already familiar with Google Docs, and want to create text that others can easily access for feedback, then you should consider looking into advanced formatting tools and techniques you may not know about.